josephlx2014/dotnet-maui-workshop/Part 4 - Platform Features/README.md

 ### Update DetailsPage.xaml UI

-Above the monkey's name, let's add a button that calls the `OpenMapCommand`.
+Above the monkey's details, let's add a button that calls the `OpenMapCommand`.

 ```xml
 <Button Text="Show on Map"